 Jon suggests strong relationships with at least 3 authorities or influencers in your space.
 But how do you go about building these connections?

-Here are two other brilliant articles on how to build meaningful relationships with the influencers and authorities in your niche.
-Charles Emmanuel’s fantastic post in Successful Bogging captioned: How to Build Meaningful Relationships with Experts in Your Niche and Katharine Di Cerbo’s awesome post in Smart Blogger titled: How to Build Relationships with Popular Bloggers (Even If It Scares You Silly)
+Here is another brilliant article on how to build meaningful relationships with the influencers and authorities in your niche.
+Katharine Di Cerbo’s awesome post in Smart Blogger titled: How to Build Relationships with Popular Bloggers (Even If It Scares You Silly)

 #7.
 All posts have two audiences.
 Write and publish posts that are targeted at the two audiences.